carl2087/final-whistle/testing.md

    - &check; User can click login to login to the site.
    - &check; Current logged in status is shown to user, when logged in logout link is active and when not logged in register and login links are active.
    - &check; All links navigate to correct page.
+   - &check; User can click logout to logout of the site.

 * Footer